Editor's Note: This post has been updated with new links and content.

 What are some benefits to free shipping?

 The benefits of offering free shipping to your customers are numerous and impactful.
 Recent research shows that most companies (who offer free shipping) experience an immediate boost to online sales, which in turn drives top line revenue and profitability.
-Typically, consumers will place larger orders when presented with free shipping.
-Long-term customer acquisition and retention are also improved, as consumers tend to gravitate to and make repeat purchases from shops that offer free shipping.
+93% of consumers will place larger orders when presented with a free shipping offer.
+Customer loyalty is also improved, as consumers tend to gravitate to and make repeat purchases from shops that offer free shipping.

 So, why doesn’t every B2C business offer free shipping?

 The answer is different for everyone, and lots of factors need to be taken into consideration when determining if offering free shipping is feasible for your business.
-(Pssst - the eCommerce Fuel blog linked above - and here - is really helpful if your business relies on e-commerce sales).
-The eCommerceFuel blog post goes into a deep dive on what should be taken into consideration before offering free shipping.
-And since it’s 2022, it’s very likely your business sells products online.
+One of the crucial factors to consider is your profit margin.

 What should I consider before offering free shipping?